cw1998/Module.Leaf.Wizard/docs/index.md

 }
 ```

-You can of course create steps conditionally by reviewing state however
+You can, of course, create steps conditionally by reviewing state however
 it is strongly discouraged.
-Ideally this function should return the same
+Ideally, this function should return the same
 array under any circumstances.
 The actual journey your user takes may
 not touch all of these steps depending on how the navigation buttons
 bring them through the wizard.
 That is fine - there is no problem having
 the additional steps created.
 Also if you need to control the 'entry' or
-default step you can do this in more considered way that changing the
+default step you can do this in a more considered way than changing the
 order of the steps in this array.

 ### Controlling the entry step